-But in recent times, these smartphone manufacturers have been in what seems like an unending race of trying to stretch the displays of our smartphones as farther as possible, but without increasing the overall form factor of the phones.
+But in recent times, these smartphone manufacturers have been in what seems like an unending race of trying to stretch the displays of our phones as farther as possible, but without increasing the overall form factor of the phones.

-But as you all know, most good things come with a price tag, and this time, one of those prices you have to pay to get smartphones such as these, happens to be the removal of the good old LED Notifications from these smartphones.
+But as you all know, most good things come with a price tag, and this time, one of those prices you have to pay to get smartphones such as these, happens to be the removal of the good old LED Notifications from these phones.

 Now this might not really seem like a big deal to a lot of persons though, because they can easily press the power button on their phones, and check if they have any new notifications, while some persons will do just fine with the recent “Tap to wake” feature that has found its way to almost every smartphone out there, and we even have this pretty new one also, called the “Lift to wake“.